 For the next 2 days we suggest booking a trip into the Delta.
 There are a number of options available but lodges can be categorised as either being water-based, land-based or a combination of the two.
 Water-based lodges are about being gently poled around the meandering water channels in mokoros, enjoying the rich birdlife and idyllic scenery.
 Land-based lodges concentrate on game viewing, of which there is an abundance.
 We have quoted on a more water-based Delta trip to Chief's ... island that includes activities such as mokoro trips, game drives and nature walks, as well as the flights into and out of the Delta.

-You will be flown out of the Delta, returning to your vehicle at Maun airport.
-It is then roughly a 3-4 hour trip by road to your next desitination in the Central Kalahari, just north-east of Ghanzi.
+It is roughly a 3-4 hour trip by road to your next destination in the Central Kalahari, just north-east of Ghanzi.
 The small settlement of D'Kar, 40 kilometers before Ghanzi, is well worth visiting for its museum and cultural centre, housing a history of the San people and a variety of local crafts.
-You can also see work by local San artists, for which ...
-D'Kar is well known.
-For those who are further interested in the Bushman traditions, your accommodation for the next 2 nights offers a Bushman village tour that demonstrates some of their tracking and food gathering skills.
+You can also see work by local San artists, for which D'Kar is well known.
+For those who are further interested in the Bushman traditions, your accommodation ... for the next 2 nights offers a Bushman village tour that demonstrates some of their tracking and food gathering skills.
 They also offer game drives and rhino tracking as part of their package.

 Heading back to Windhoek this is a long day of driving (roughly 6 hours if the border crossing goes smoothly) so we suggest a reasonably early start.
 There is not much reason to stop en-route and not much in the way of recommendations for lunch stop so a packed lunch may be advisable.

 All your meals and activities as specified.

 A welcome pack including maps and vouchers for the places that you'll be visiting.

 See the individual lodges for precise inclusions & exclusions